anisAronno/laravel-media-gallery/README.md

 ## Introduction

-The Laravel Media Gallery simplifies the management of media and image files in your Laravel project.
+The Laravel Media Gallery simplifies media and image file management in your Laravel project.
 This README provides installation instructions, usage examples, and additional information.

 ## Installation